ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  **Clarity:** Engineers may have general thoughts about something and are looking for your perspective, or to see if you have different info than they do about something

- **Context:** What s going on more broadly at the company, and how does a contributor s work relate to those goals/objectives
+ **Context:** What's going on more broadly at the company, and how does a contributor's work relate to those goals/objectives

 #### Radical Candor

 The phrase *Radical Candor* was defined by Kim Scott in her book *Radical Candor*.
 The book defines Radical Candor as communication that incorporates both praise and criticism, and ensures that the delivery involves both caring personally while challenging directly.
-I think the point is best made in contrast to three other kinds of communication outlined in Scott s book:
+I think the point is best made in contrast to three other kinds of communication outlined in Scott's book:

 **Obnoxious Aggression:** Sometimes referred to as brutal honesty or front-stabbing, characterized by direct challenge but lack of individual caring, perhaps demonstrated by insincere praise or unkind criticism